nfergu/memalot/README.md

     # Code that leaks memory here
 ```

-The `max_object_age_calls` parameter asks Memalot to only consider _objects that have been created while the function was being called, and have survived two calls to the function_.
+In this case the `max_object_age_calls=2` parameter asks Memalot to only consider _objects that have been created while the function was being called, and have survived two calls to the function_.

-Note: you should *not* call `memalot.start_leak_monitoring` when using function-based leak
+Note: you should *not* call `memalot.start_leak_monitoring` when using function-based leak discovery.
-discovery.

 Note: function-based leak discovery will not work well if other threads are creating objects outside the function while it is being called.
 Use [time-based Leak Discovery](#time-based-leak-discovery) in this case.

+## CLI

+## MCP Server

 ## Definition of a Leak